ToxicFrog/doom-mods/laevis/README.md

 Killing an enemy grants you health and armour equal to 5% of its max health.
 Unlike the health/armour leech upgrades, this ignores normal health/armour limits and can boost you even beyond Megasphere levels.

-### Damage *(No restrictions)*
+### Damage *(Weapon only)*

-As a player upgrade, increases *all* damage you deal by 5% per level.
-As a weapon upgrade, increases damage dealt by *that weapon* by 10% per level.
-In either case it will always add at least one point of damage per level to each of your attacks.
+Increases damage dealt by this weapon by 10%, with a minimum inrease of 1 point, per level.

 ### Explosive Death *(Ranged only)*